kaBeech/coluguide/README.md

 Currently the functionality is specific to how we're using it at work, but I figure I'll make the code available in case it's useful for someone out there.

+There is a small demo site available [here](https://guideme.gigalixirapp.com/).

-Eventually I plan to make a demo site and actual documentation but for now I'm focused on building out the functionality we need and our specific implementation (i.e. our data, custom pages, deployment, etc.)
+Eventually I plan to make actual documentation as well but for now I'm focused on building out the functionality we need and our specific implementation (i.e. our data, custom pages, deployment, etc.)